 Not only are they a positive bunch of people they also have such great ideas for blog posts!
 A follower recently asked me where I got all my supplies and then she said what she really needed was a “How to Start” post that outlined her activities shopping list!

-And I was like YES that is such a helpful idea!
-One place you can go to to find everything you need to get started doing all the fun ideas you see on Instagram and Pinterest.
+And I thought to myself: YES!
+That would be such a helpful resource.
+One place you can go to find everything you need to get started doing all the fun ideas you see on Instagram and Pinterest.
 One post that will help you entertain your child for years from baby to toddler to preschooler and beyond!

-Well wait no further the post has arrived.
-So without further ado let’s get you going!
+Well, wait no further the “How to” for kids activities has arrived.
+So without further ado lets get you STARTED!

-Scroll down to the end to see the Full Shopping List
+Scroll down to the end of this post to see the Full Shopping List!

 I have some good news!
 The best supplies that you will need to start doing activities with your kids are FREE!
-That’s right you probably have a ton of them in your recycling box right now!
-Quick go check before your partner takes out the trash!!!
+And you probably already have a ton of them in your recycling box right now!

 Check out these great Sensory Bin round-ups!